 Representatives' preparations are fundamental to any Model UN conference.
-A delegation's job is to research the positions of a UN Member State, both on the specific topics that will be discussed at the conference and for general overview of that nation's policies.
+A delegation's job is to research the positions of a United Nations Member State, both on the specific topics that will be discussed at the conference and for a general overview of that nation's policies.

-After preparation, Representatives should be ready to discuss the issues with their counterparts and to prepare draft resolutions, reports, or other documents based on the specifics of each simulation, which codify solutions to problems.
-These draft resolutions and documents may be submitted for debate at the Conference.
-See Chapter 5, "Draft Resolutions, Amendments, Reports & Statements," for details.
+After preparation Representatives should be ready to discuss the issues with their counterparts and to prepare draft documents which, based on the specifics of each simulation, codify solutions to problems.
+These draft documents may be submitted for debate at the Conference.
+See Chapter 5, "Draft Documents," for details.

 Finally, Representatives attend the AMUN Conference to represent their nation in discussing the various issues presented.
-When Representatives enter the Opening Session of AMUN, they assume the role of the Distinguished Representative from their country, with all the rights and responsibilities that entails.
+When Representatives enter the Opening Session of AMUN, they assume the role of the Distinguished Representative from their country with all the rights and responsibilities that entails.

-At the Conference, Representatives, in the role of their country's spokesperson, will debate the issues on the agenda to seek solutions to the problems facing the world community.
-They will also create and discuss draft resolutions and reports, caucus with Representatives who are roleplaying other countries, and work to solve the problems facing the world.
-In the UN today, nations will usually debate an item in an attempt to reach a consensus that can be agreed to by all, or at least by most, nations.
-The draft resolutions and reports under discussion at AMUN can be accepted by consensus, adopted, amended, combined or even debated to the point that no final document can be produced on a given issue.
+At the Conference, Representatives, in the role of their country's spokespersons, will debate the issues on the agenda to seek solutions to the problems facing the world community.
+They will also create and discuss draft documents, caucus with Representatives who are roleplaying other countries and work to solve the problems facing the world.
+In the United Nations today, nations will usually debate an item in an attempt to reach a solution that can be agreed to by all, or at least by most, states.
+The draft documents under discussion at AMUN can be accepted by consensus, adopted, amended, combined or even debated to the point that no final document can be produced on a given issue.

-Special effort should be made to achieve consensus on issues, rather than requiring a formal vote, thus showing solidarity and strong support for UN decisions.
+Special effort should be made to adopt documents through consensus rather than a formal vote.
+Adoption by consensus shows solidarity and strong support within the body for a decision or course of action.
 Over seventy-five percent of the General Assembly's resolutions are now adopted by consensus.
 While not always achievable on every issue, passage of resolutions by consensus illustrates the importance of an issue to the international community.
-By aiming for universal agreement on their written work, AMUN committee simulations strive to emulate this aspect of international diplomacy.
+By aiming for universal agreement on their written work, AMUN Committee simulations strive to emulate this aspect of international diplomacy.